elastic/integrations/packages/istio/docs/access-logs.md

 # access-logs

-access-logs integration collects and parses access logs of Istio proxy containers.
+access-logs datastream collects and parses access logs of Istio proxy containers.

 It requires access to the log files in each Kubernetes node where the container logs are stored.
 This defaults to `/var/log/containers/*${kubernetes.container.id}.log`.  #FIXME change location